Rudro-roy/Edge_Project/README.md

-# Edge_Project
+# Edge_Project_Rudro_2008040

 ## Overview
-This project is a Kaggle dataset analysis using Google Colab.
+This project is "World Universites Ranking 2023" dataset analysis using Google Colab.
 It includes data extraction, preprocessing, and analysis.

 ## Dependencies